Rendering of the Sojourner Family Peace Center building opening in 2016

 I know why it happens.
 Your child is sleeping, and you don’t want to wake him or her.
 You’ll only be in the store a minute.
 But let’s be realistic.
 What you think will be a minute usually turns into 10 or 15 minutes.
 Did you know the temperature in a car can rise nearly 20 degrees in the first 10 minutes?
 According to the National Highway Transportation and Safety Board (NHTSB), even when the temperature only is 60 degrees Fahrenheit outside, the temperature inside your car can get up to 110 degrees.

-Follow these tips to help keep your family safe in warm summer weather: …Continue reading →
+Follow these tips to help keep your family safe in warm summer weather: …Click here to continue reading

 I hear a lot of heartbreaking stories about child abuse.
 You might think this would make my job difficult, and sometimes it does.
 But people often share their stories because they’re proud of the lives they lead now and who they’ve become.
 They believe strongly in the important work Children’s Hospital of Wisconsin does through child abuse prevention and intervention programs.